dfinity/portal/docs/developer-docs/integrations/bitcoin/bitcoin-how-it-works.md

 The following components are used on subnets that have activated the Bitcoin integration:

-- BTC canister: Implemented as a regular NNS-managed Wasm canister is made accessible to other canisters via an API of the management canister.
+- BTC canister: Implemented as a regular NNS-controlled Wasm canister and made accessible to other canisters via an API of the management canister.
 It holds the on-chain Bitcoin-related state (the UTXO set, the most recent Bitcoin blocks, and outgoing transactions).

 - Bitcoin adapter: Connects to nodes of the Bitcoin network, much like a regular Bitcoin node does.